tylerfroh/IMDB-Data/README.md

 # IMDB-Data

-grabing all movies shot in Regina
+Grabbing all movies listed on IMDB that were shot in Regina, SK, Canada.

-Create chart by highest rating/ most votes
+Create chart by highest rating / most votes